sqlxpert/lights-off-aws/README.md

   [lights_off_aws.py.zip](/lights_off_aws.py.zip?raw=true) bundle to S3 and
   create a new `LightsOff2` CloudFormation stack or StackSet, but set `Enable` to `false` .
-After you've deleted the old `LightsOff` stack or StackSet, update the new one, chaning `Enable` to `true`.
-A simple blue/green deployment procedure avoids the problem of making CloudFormation notice that the Lambda bundle has changed.
+After you've deleted the old `LightsOff` stack or StackSet, update the new one, changing `Enable` to `true`.
+This simple blue/green deployment procedure avoids the problem of making CloudFormation notice that the Lambda bundle has changed.